nathanaday/iot-data-sandbox/README.md

 An agentic AI agent orchestrates a registered set of tools to fulfill these requests, ranging from simple statistical analysis to AI/ML forecasting models and anomaly detection.

-This project is in very early stages and not yet functional.

 ### References